pursue a private supplementary pension

 Choosing the right form is an important step towards a secure future.

-Costs and Returns: What Your Additional Pension Really Delivers
+Costs and Returns: What Your Additional Pension Really Brings

-The yield of a private supplementary pension is significantly influenced by costs.
-Initial and distribution costs, as well as ongoing administrative costs, can diminish returns.
-With unit-linked pension insurance, additional fund costs are incurred.
-A cost ratio of two percent and more can substantially reduce returns. [,""] Therefore, pay attention to the effective costs, which take all types of costs into account.
-The profit opportunities vary greatly depending on the product.
-Traditional policies often offer only a low ongoing interest rate, which in recent years has been around two to two and a half percent, while unit-linked products can achieve higher returns but are also subject to market fluctuations.
-A pension calculator can help to explore different scenarios.
-Choosing a cost-effective ETF within a unit-linked policy can positively impact returns. [,""] Compare the guaranteed pension and the pension factor of different providers to find the best offer for you.
-A careful analysis of the cost structure is essential to maximize the net return of your retirement provision.
+The return on a private supplementary pension is significantly influenced by costs.
+Initial and distribution costs, as well as ongoing administrative fees, can reduce profits.
+For unit-linked pension insurances, additional fund costs are added.
+A cost ratio of two percent or more can significantly reduce returns. [,""] Therefore, pay attention to the effective costs, which take all types of costs into account.
+The return opportunities vary greatly depending on the product.
+Traditional policies often offer only a low ongoing interest rate, which has been around two to two and a half percent in recent years, while unit-linked products can achieve higher returns but are also subject to market fluctuations.
+A pension calculator can help explore different scenarios.
+Choosing a cost-effective ETF within a unit-linked policy can positively influence returns. [,""] Compare the guaranteed pension and the pension factor of different providers to find the best offer for you.
+A careful analysis of the cost structure is essential to maximize the net return on your retirement savings.

 The German pension system is based on a three-tier model.
-The first tier forms the basic provision, which includes the statutory pension insurance, the Rürup pension, and professional pension schemes. [,""] This tier serves to secure the basic needs.
-The second tier includes additional provisions, such as the Riester pension and occupational pensions (bAV). [,""] Here, there are government incentives in the form of allowances or tax advantages.
-The private additional pension, which is not directly subsidised by the state, belongs to the third tier. [,""] This includes, for example, private pension insurance, endowment life insurance (concluded after 2004), and investment savings plans.
-These products often offer a high level of flexibility in contract design and payout.
-Understanding this structure helps to optimally set up one's own pension strategy and sensibly combine the different components.
-This way, you can specifically aim for a private additional pension that meets your individual needs.
+The first tier forms the basic provision, which includes the statutory pension insurance, Rürup pension, and professional pension schemes.
+This tier serves to ensure basic needs are met.
+The second tier encompasses supplementary provision, such as the Riester pension and occupational pension schemes (bAV).
+There are government incentives here in the form of allowances or tax benefits.
+The private supplementary pension, which is not directly subsidised by the state, belongs to the third tier.
+This includes, for example, private pension insurance, whole-life insurance policies (concluded after 2004), and investment savings plans.
+These products often offer high flexibility in terms of contract design and payout.
+Understanding this structure helps to optimally set up your own pension strategy and sensibly combine the various components.
+This way, you can specifically aim for a private supplementary pension that meets your individual needs.

-Conclusion: Proactively secure your financial future in retirement
+Conclusion: Proactively securing your financial future in retirement

 FAQ

-The pension gap is the difference between the last net income before retirement and the expected statutory pension.
+The pension gap is the difference between your last net income before retirement and the expected state pension.
 A private supplementary pension helps to close this gap.

-Contributions to pure private pension insurances (without state subsidies such as Riester or Rürup) are generally not tax-deductible.
-Exceptions may apply to contracts concluded before 2005.
+Contributions to private pension insurance policies (without government subsidies like Riester or Rürup) are generally not tax-deductible.
+Exceptions can apply to contracts concluded before 2005.

 What is the pension factor?